TECHNOFAB11/AmongUsIO/README.md

 [![made with python](https://img.shields.io/badge/Made%20with-Python-007ec6.svg)](https://www.python.org/)
 [![black](https://img.shields.io/badge/Code%20Style-black-000.svg)](https://github.com/psf/black)

-Asynchronous Python Among Us Client

 </div>

 ## Note
 > This repository is mirrored from [Gitlab][gitlab-repo] to [Github][github-repo].
->
-> Most features like Issues, MRs etc. are disabled on [Github][github-repo], please use the
+> Most features like Issues, MRs/PRs etc. are disabled on [Github][github-repo], please use the
 > [Gitlab repository][gitlab-repo] for these

+## Info
+AmongUsIO is an asynchronous Among Us client written in Python.
+It tries to expose methods for features of the official Among Us client, like meeting starts and ends

+Made by reverse engineering with [Wireshark](https://www.wireshark.org/) and by reading the source code of an [unofficial Among Us server][impostor/impostor]

 ## Installation
 ```sh